-The Horror of Hipster Preschool-Hunting
+The Horror of Hipster Preschool Hunting

 G: I like to peel my feet skin and chew it.

-Canada hated ‘Nirvana’’s pricey pretentiousness and I hated him for hating it.
-The place is designed to make a parent SWOON with how much engineered joy they can ram down their kids' throats.
-But I balked at $1500 a month for a preschool with a great sound system but no vaccination policy.
-Eying the Directress' Tory Burch flats I ultimately decided I wasn't going to buy her shoes I can't afford for myself.
+Canada hated “Nirvana’’s pricey pretentiousness and I hated him for hating it.
+The place is designed to make a parent SWOON with how much engineered joy they can ram down their kids’ throats.
+But I balked at $1,500 a month for a preschool with a great sound system but no vaccination policy.
+Eying the Directress’ Tory Burch flats I ultimately decided I wasn’t going to buy her shoes I can’t afford for myself.

 Our daycare told us about a tiny Montessori preschool.
-After ‘Nirvana’, ‘Echo Park Montessori’ had zero curb appeal.
+After “Nirvana,” “Echo Park Montessori” had zero curb appeal.
 Cinder-block walls and bare windows sported ancient kid art and a few drowsy mobiles, covered in dust.
 The entry gate suggested no one in charge stares at milk cartons anymore.
 Anyone can just walk in, I thought as I just walked in.

-Most teachers sported no make up, Easy Spirit shoes and grey hair that was not St. Vincent gray but just plain old lady grey.
-The 81 year old grizzled Directress, who created this school nearly 50 years ago, greeted us in a stained Ralph's Supermarket T-shirt, sans bra, climbing out of her PT Cruiser.
+Most teachers sported no makeup, Easy Spirit shoes and gray hair that was not St. Vincent gray but just plain old lady gray.
+The 81-year-old grizzled Directress, who created this school nearly 50 years ago, greeted us in a stained Ralph’s Supermarket T-shirt, sans bra, climbing out of her PT Cruiser.
 I thought she was the cleaning lady until she grilled us on our understanding of Montessori.
 She ordered us to read about Maria Montessori in such a manner that I was sweatily ordering books on Amazon on the car ride home.

 Two cats chased the sun around worn, wooden toys.
 The bathrooms were old, designed for use as opposed to charm.
 But it was striking how silent a room full of 3 to 5-year-olds could be.
 Children sat at various tables with teachers, cutting, counting or debating the intricacies of the alphabet.
-The wall art and mobiles were made by actual children, not Etsy-Millennial-artisans ironically replicating childhood.
+The wall art and mobiles were made by actual children, not Etsy-millennial-artisans ironically replicating childhood.

 While mourning how much like a school it seemed, the room smelled warmly of puzzles, books, spheres and blocks, softened by decades of little hands.
 The playground train was termite-y and the grass was on life support but children played as happily on old heavy metal swings as they would on conflict-free organic hemp swings.
 The Directress was droll and direct, like a sassy no-nonsense grandmother.
 Kids and parents respected and feared her.